nappex/nappex.github.io/content/articles/Networks/macos_ifconfig.md

 You can notice that your External IP address change during the time.
 It is normal process because most of ISP gives you **dynamic IP address**.
 It means your ISP can change your External IP address how they need it.
 When you communicate with your devices from outside as a remote is good habit to have only one IP address without any change.
 For this purpose you need to get **static IP address** which is in most cases something extra and you have to pay for this service to your ISP.

+Make from private IP address the public is done via NAT (Network Address Translation)

 ### How to find out your external IP address

 #### From internet